wuweiplus/Second-Me/README.md

 ## Our Vision

 Companies like OpenAI built "Super AI" that threatens human independence.
-We crave individuality: AI that amplifies, not erases, you.
+We crave individuality: AI that amplifies, not erases, YOU.

 We’re challenging that with "**Second Me**": an open-source prototype where you craft your own **AI self**—a new AI species that preserves you, delivers your context, and defends your interests.